-After a candidate record is selected from the data corpus, dDedup generates the byte-level difference between the candidate and the new record in reverse directions, using a technique that we call two-way encoding.
-In the first pass, dDedup performs forward encoding, as shown in Fig. 4a, which uses the older (i.e., the selected candidate) record as the source and the new record as the target.
-After the encoding, the source remains in its original form, while the target is encoded as a reference to the source plus the delta from the source to the target. dDedup sends the encoded data, instead of the original new record, to remote replicas.
+After a candidate record is selected from the data corpus, dbDedup generates the byte-level difference between the candidate and the new record in dual directions, using a technique that we call two-way encoding.
+For network transmission, dbDedup performs forward encoding (Fig. 4a), which uses the older (i.e., the selected candidate) record as the source and the new record as the target.
+After the encoding, the source remains in its original form, while the target is encoded as a reference to the source plus the delta from the source to the target. dbDedup sends the encoded data, instead of the original new record, to remote replicas.
 Using forward-encoding for network-level deduplication is a natural design choice, because it allows the replicas to easily decode the target record using the locally stored source record.